None of us set out to live a life we can’t afford.

 Are you getting married?

-Think about these things before you spend too much on a house.
+Think about these things before you spend too much on a house and fall into the trap of living beyond your means.

 It’s never a good idea to base the amount you *think* you can afford on a 30-year fixed mortgage.

-There are several reasons why this is a bad idea, but interest is the biggest.
+There are several reasons why this is a bad idea, but interest is the main one.

 If you can’t afford the payments on a 15-year mortgage, then you can’t afford the house.